-Marie Curie was a physicist, chemist and a pioneer in the study of radiation.
-She and her husband, Pierre, discovered the elements polonium and radium.
-They and Henri Becquerel were awarded the Nobel Prize in Physics in 1903, and Marie received the Nobel Prize in Chemistry in 1911.
+Marie Curie was a physicist, chemist and pioneer in the study of radiation.
+She discovered the elements polonium and radium with her husband, Piere.
+They were awarded the Nobel Prize in Physics in 1903, along with Henri Becquerel, and Marie received the Nobel Prize in Chemistry in 1911.
 She worked extensively with radium throughout her lifetime, characterizing its various properties and investigating its therapeutic potential.
-However, her work with radioactive materials was what ultimately killed her.
-She died of a blood disease in 1934.
+However, her work with radioactive materials ultimately killed her and he died of a blood disease in 1934.

 Marie Curie was born Marya (Manya) Salomee Sklodowska on Nov.
 7, 1867, in Warsaw, Poland.
 The youngest of five children, she had three older sisters and a brother.
 Her parents — father, Wladislaw, and mother, Bronislava — were educators who ensured that their girls were educated as well as their son.

 Curie's mother succumbed to tuberculosis in 1878.
-In Barbara Goldsmith's book "Obsessive Genius," (W. W. Norton, 2005) she notes that Curie's mother's death had a profound impact on Curie, fueling a life-long battle with depression and shaping her views on religion.
+In Barbara Goldsmith's book "Obsessive Genius: The Inner World of Marie Curie," (W. W. Norton, 2005) she notes that Curie's mother's death had a profound impact on Curie, fueling a life-long battle with depression and shaping her views on religion.
 Curie would never again "believe in the benevolence of god," Goldsmith wrote.

 In 1883, at the age of 15, Curie completed her secondary education, graduating first in her class.
 Curie and her older sister, Bronya, both wished to pursue a higher education, but the University of Warsaw did not accept women.
 To get the education they desired, they had to leave the country.
 At the age of 17, Curie became a governess to help pay for her sister's attendance at medical school in Paris.
 Curie continued studying on her own and eventually set off for Paris in November 1891.